 If you’re British, you’ve no doubt been grilled in Shakespeare at some point in your young life (and may still have the scars to show for it).

 ‘Iambic pentamenter,’ the metric line the Bard predominantly used in his sonnets may be recalled as a faint ghost from English lessons past.
 It’s a line consisting of 5 stressed and 5 unstressed syllables; 10 syllables altogether.

 There are of course other metrical lines to learn about.
 Yet before you start feeling scared as I did in this part of my module, I can confirm it does become easier with practice.
 You can even have fun by messing around with the lyrics of your favourite songs.
 Let’s take Paloma Faith’s I Just Can’t Reply on You:

 With both the stressed and unstressed syllables, this creates a beat of 4 rather than 5, which is called tetrameter.

-Prose is a little different, in the sense that we often require a diluted version of a highly concentrated poetic cordial (it would be too exhausting for every sentence to be as charged as a line of poetry).
+Prose is different in the sense that we often require a diluted version of a poetic cordial (it would be too exhausting for every sentence to be as charged as a line of poetry).